Code-Institute-Submissions/online-recipe-cookbook/README.md

 ## Features  ##
 ### Existing Features ###
 - Home page - Allows users to get an overview of the top rated recipes on the site
-- Search bar - Allows users to search for recipes based on ingredients
+- Search bar - Allows users to search for recipes based on dietary requirements
 - Quick view - Allows users to view a recipe quickly instead of viewing the entire recipe on a new page.
 - Likes - Allows a user to rate the recipe.
 This will affect the order the recipes appear in, and letting the better recipes appear first for the homepage.
 - Recipe page - Allows users to view everything about the recipe